-8.1 Courses for each race will be selected by the race committee from those outlined in Exhibit 2.
-The windward marks are to be rounded to port.
-Two windward marks may be laid (differentiated on the course board by distance to the windward mark for specific classes).

-8.2 The course for each class, with the magnetic bearing and distance to the windward mark from the starboard end signal boat on the starting line, will be displayed on the starboard side of the signal boat before the warning signal.
+- 8.1 Courses for each race will be selected by the race committee from those outlined in Exhibit 2. - 8.2 The windward marks are to be rounded to port.
+Two windward marks may be laid (differentiated on the course board by distance to the windward mark for specific classes). - 8.3 The course for each class, with the magnetic bearing and distance to the windward mark from the starboard end signal boat on the starting line, will be displayed on the starboard-side of the signal boat before the warning signal.
 If course, bearing or distance are unchanged for the succeeding class(es), there will be a blank space rather than repetition on the course board (see sample board, Exhibit 3).
-The race committee will attempt to broadcast the courses on the designated VHF channel prior to the warning signal for the first class.

-8.3 Leeward Gate, Windward Offset Mark

-8.3.1 For all classes except the Division 1 Mini Maxi class and Division 3 Multihull class, a leeward gate (two marks) will be used.
-The gate will be located approximately 600 feet to windward of the starboard end signal boat.
-If one of the leeward gate marks is missing, boats shall round the one existing leeward mark to port.
-For the Mini Maxi and Multihull classes, a single leeward mark will be used.
-The mark will be located approximately 400-600 feet to leeward of the starting line and is to be rounded to port (not depicted in Exhibit 2).

-8.3.2 For Divisions 2 and 3 and those boats racing to the short windward mark on Division 1, a windward offset mark(s) will be laid to port of the windward mark(s), approximately perpendicular to the course axis and approximately 150-200 feet distant.
-The windward offset mark(s) are to be rounded to port (not depicted in the course diagrams)
+The race committee will attempt to broadcast the courses on the designated VHF channel prior to the warning signal for the first class. - 8.4 Leeward Gate and Windward Offset Mark - 8.4.1 For all classes a leeward gate (two marks) will be used.
+For all classes except the Maxi 72 and GC 32 classes, the gate will be located approximately 600 feet to windward of the starboard-end signal boat.
+If one of the leeward gate marks is missing, boats shall round the one existing leeward mark to port. - 8.4.2 For the Maxi 72 and GC 32 classes, the gate will be located approximately 0.25nm to leeward of the starting line (and is not depicted in Exhibit 2).
+The Maxi 72 and GC 32 classes are restricted from passing through the other leeward gate on their third and fifth legs of the course. - 8.4.3 For Division 2 only, a windward offset mark(s) will be laid.
+For Division 1, a windward offset mark(s) may be laid (the race committee will attempt to broadcast its intentions over the designated VHF channel).
+Windward offset marks will be to port of the windward mark(s), approximately perpendicular to the course axis and approximately 150-200 feet distant.
+The windward offset mark(s) are to be rounded to port (not depicted in the course diagrams). - 8.4.4 For Division 1 only, if a windward mark is changed, there will be no offset mark for the changed windward mark.